 Do not allow the engine to run at fast idle speed for more than ten minutes or at normal idle speed for more than twenty minutes.

 Do not park the car over dry grass or over anything that might burn easily.
+Do not turn off the ignition while the car is moving.

 Toyota Owner’s Manual, Section 1, page 1.

-The court found that the plaintiff's expert, George Pappas (Pappas), was not qualified to express an opinion on the adequacy or inadequacy of catalytic converter designs and qualified as an expert only "in the field of engineering and fire investigation."
+The court found that the plaintiff’s expert, George Pappas (Pappas), was not qualified to express an opinion on the adequacy or inadequacy of catalytic converter designs and qualified as an expert only “in the field 6f engineering and fire investigation.”
 In any event, the court found that Pappas testified only that the skin temperature of the catalytic converter was about 1800 degrees Fahrenheit when in operation and that the fire did not originate within the car.

-With respect to the adequacy of the warnings, the court found that the plaintiff had "introduced no evidence relating to industry standards of adequate warnings."
-It further found that "No guidelines were presented indicative of a more effective warning--either hypothetical or actually utilized."
+With respect to the adequacy of the warnings, the court found that the plaintiff had “introduced no evidence relating to industry standards of adequate warnings.”
+It further found that “No guidelines were presented indicative of a more effective warning — either hypothetical or actually utilized.”

-The record, however, reveals testimony adduced by Dalton's counsel from Pappas and others that the catalytic converter would normally get so hot that at night you could see it glow and radiate.
-On the vehicle in question, it was installed just forward of the rear wheels about 5 3/4 inches off the ground.
-A heat shield was installed on top of the converter between it and the floorboard of the car but none was installed below the converter.
-The plaintiff's expert also testified that he was aware of two safety features which are used on other makes of cars to protect motorists, neither of which was installed on Dalton's Toyota.
+The record, however, reveals testimony adduced by Dalton’s counsel from Pappas and others that the catalytic converter would normally get so hot that at night you could see it glow and radiate.
+On the vehicle in question, it was installed just forward of the rear wheels about 5% inches off the ground.
+A heat shield was installed on top of the converter between it and the floorboard of the ear but none was installed below the converter.
+The plaintiff’s expert also testified that he was aware of two safety features which are used on other makes of cars to protect motorists, neither of which was installed on Dalton’s Toyota.
 One was a heat shield installed underneath the catalytic converter between it and the ground.
 The other was a thermosensor which would detect heat build-up in the catalytic converter and either turn off the motor or stop the operation of the converter by stopping the flow of air to it.
-Plaintiff's counsel also adduced evidence that Toyota models for the years 1975 through 1977 provided a dashboard warning light to advise of overheating of the catalytic converter which would not only warn an owner-user of actual overheating but be a remainder of the possibility of the converter overheating.
+Plaintiff’s counsel also adduced evidence that Toyota models for the years 1975 through 1977 provided a dashboard warning light to advise of overheating of the catalytic converter which would not only warn an owner-user of actual overheating but be a remainder of the possibility of the converter overheating.

 With respect to the adequate warnings, plaintiff’s counsel introduced evidence of warnings contained in other owner’s manuals for automobiles equipped with catalytic converters.

-Plaintiff's expert, Pappas, testified that in his opinion, "the fire started underneath the vehicle as a result of high intense heat, radiating from the catalytic converter, which caused combustible material under the vehicle, like grass to burn, and in addition cause [sic] heat by conduction to raise the temperature inside the passenger compartment."
-He testified categorically that in his opinion the fire "did not start inside the compartment" but that "the fire started under the car."
+Plaintiff’s expert, Pappas, testified that in his opinion, “the fire started underneath the vehicle as a result of high intense heat, radiating from the catalytic converter, which caused combustible material under the vehicle, like grass to burn, and in addition cause [sic] heat by conduction to raise the temperature inside the passenger cqmpartment.”
+He testified categorically that in his opinion the fire “did not start inside the compartment” but that “the fire started under the’ car.”
 This, of course, was consistent with the testimony of the only eyewitness, Newman.

 Cross-examination of one of Toyota’s experts, Jack Parcells (Parcells), an expert in emission control systems and exhaust systems, disclosed that Datsun and Mazda both utilized sensor relays connected to dashboard warning lights and that Toyota had removed the warning light from its 1978 models and substituted a pressure sensitive switch which under certain operating conditions would shut off the supply of air to the catalytic converter and diminish or stop its operation.

 The plaintiff also introduced medical evidence as to the location and extent of his burns.
-Dr. George W. Byrne (Dr. Byrne) testified that when he examined Dalton in Gulfport Memorial Hospital, he found acute burns on Dalton's face, upper neck, forehead, scalp, both upper extremities, right arm and shoulder and back of left hand, but no burns on his feet, ankles, legs, calves, thighs or buttocks.
-This burn pattern, plaintiff contended, was consistent with Newman's testimony that the fire did not originate in the car but in the grass and was inconsistent with defendant's theory that the fire started within the car from Dalton's cigarette.
-Dr. Byrne also testified that the burns were not "the smouldering type" but were "acute" from contact with flames.
+Dr. George W. Byrne (Dr. Byrne) *140testified that when he examined Dalton in Gulfport Memorial Hospital, he found acute burns on Dalton’s face, upper neck, forehead, scalp, both upper extremities, right arm and shoulder and back of left hand, but no burns on his feet, ankles, legs, calves, thighs or buttocks.
+This burn pattern, plaintiff contended, was consistent with Newman’s testimony that the fire did not originate in the car but in the grass and was inconsistent with defendant’s theory that the fire started within the car from Dalton’s cigarette.
+Dr. Byrne also testified that the burns were not “the smouldering type” but were “acute” from contact with flames.

 The defendant presented expert testimony by a fire investigator, Antone P. Jasich (Jasich), who, although acknowledging that the grass underneath the car would have been ignitable, expressed the opinion that the fire had started in the vehicle and not in the grass under the car.
 Based on his tests, he concluded that there was not enough heat radiating from the converter to ignite the grass, that the converter was not unreasonably dangerous and met all federal motor vehicle safety standards.